-This 1950 Riley RMA has been owned by the vendor since April 1983.
+This 1950 Riley RMA was recently purchased by the vendor but a sudden change of circumstances regarding storage is forcing it to be sold.
+The previous owner purchased the car in April 1983.
 The car was subject to a substantial restoration at this time, there is a photographic record of the work, and has been kept garaged since that time, consequently it is in very good condition.
 There are invoices for parts and work done going back to 1977, a green continuation log book, a factory lubrication chart, a "Mini Manual", an SU carburettor parts manual, and some wood frame drawings.

 The car is in very original condition, both inside and out.
 The only very minor fault is a bit stitching on the front passenger seat has stated to come away.
 This is a car that has that look and feel of being a well maintained and loved car, with a patina that only age can endow.

 Note: This description is provided by the vendor and unless otherwise stated is 'Not Verified'

 by Barons or any person employed by Barons.
 Prospective purchasers are advised to satisfy themselves

 as to the accuracy of any statements made, whether they be statements of fact or opinion.